-The energy operations in the Argentine Patagonia are numerous to say the least.
-Patagonia is a tremendously large area and runs through both Chile and Argentina.
-The Vaca Muerta is an area where large companies like Total, Exxon, and Dow Chemical are investing in and is the second-largest reserve of ‘unconventional’ oil and gas in the world, according to the Buenos Aires Times.
+Beyond a long history of state repression for the sake of land seizure and natural resource extraction against indigenous populations, Patagonia’s natural resources are now being exploited by hopeful foreign investors hoping to capitalize on the extraction of oil and gas.
+As a tremendously large area that runs through both Chile and Argentina, the energy operations in Patagonia are numerous to say the least.
+The Vaca Muerta is a region where large companies like Total, Exxon, and Dow Chemical are investing and is the second-largest reserve of ‘unconventional’ oil and gas in the world, according to the Buenos Aires Times.
 This area is one that “fuels Argentina’s dreams of becoming a major fossil fuel producer” because it is estimated to contain 30,000 square kilometers of ‘recoverable reserves’, which is the equivalent of 27 billion barrels of oil and 802 trillion cubic feet of gas.

 “The problem is that ‘fracking’, which is used to extract unconventional hydrocarbons, generates waste on a much larger scale than conventional exploitation… not only do the chemicals used to carry out the drilling and hydraulic fracturing come back to the surface, but also radioactive materials of natural origin that are in the subsoil…There is a saturation of oil waste in the Neuquén Basin from fracking, which is a dirty technique.
 Then came this new business, waste disposal, which has a huge environmental impact because contaminants can seep into the groundwater.”Martín Álvarez, a researcher at the non-governmental interdisciplinary Oil Observatory of the South (OPSur) in an interview with the Inter Press Service News Agency

 When I visited the Museo Marítimo in Ushuaia (the Maritime Museum), I was informed of the history of the city as a penal colony of Argentina, of the Yámana people whose traditional territory included this area, and of the habits of the penguins that live on the nearby Martillo Island.
 Also featured in the museum was the Argentine company Total Austral.
-It is the second largest gas operator in the country; this company is responsible for 25 percent of the gas production of Argentina.
+It is the second largest gas operator in the country; this company is responsible for 25% of the gas production of Argentina.

 The Total Foundation explains in their exhibit that it aims to support biodiversity in the region and has funded the construction of a museum-laboratory on the Harberton Ranch near Ushuaia in association with the Austral Scientific Research Center (CADIC) and the National Scientific and Technical Research Board (CONICET).
-Their Ushuaia off-shore drilling project is committed to “providing a solution to Argentina’s increasing demand of energy and to contributing to sustainable gas supply in the country”.
+Their Ushuaia off-shore drilling project is committed to “providing a solution to Argentina’s increasing demand of energy and contributing to sustainable gas supply in the country”.